Last updated on December 2, 2021.

-In the second of this three-part series on DNS as naïve enabler in malicious cyber activity, we introduce persona #2, DNS as hostage.
+In the second of this three-part series on DNS as a naïve enabler in malicious cyber activity, we introduce persona No. 2, DNS as a hostage.
 As a hostage, DNS is recruited as a naïve messenger to route private information over the internet.

 According to Techopedia, tunneling moves packets of data across a public network in a way that makes them appear as public information, when in fact they are private.
 Secure movement allows them to pass through the network unnoticed via a process called encapsulation.